-Pinnacle Creek ATV Trails ATV Trails
+Pinnacle Creek ATV Trails

 Southeast of Logan and Pineville, the Pinnacle Creek ATV Trails are part of the Hatfield-McCoy Recreation Area, a 500 mile multi-use trail system combining singletracks and fire roads on corporate-owned property.
 Presently, the system consists of five loops serviced by 5 restroom-equiped trailheads.